 Grading System

-• The grade of A represents exceptional work in which the student shows that the student has firmly grasped and achieved the objectives of the course.
+- The grade of A represents exceptional work in which the student shows that the student has firmly grasped and achieved the objectives of the course.

 Grade of Incomplete (I)

 If a student receives an "I" because of being summoned to active military duty, the student will have one academic year from the date when they are released from active duty to complete the course requirements and have the change of grade recorded.
-It is the student's responsibility to inform the registrar or associate director of records regarding the Incomplete grade.
+It is the student's responsibility to inform the registrar or associate registrar of records regarding the Incomplete grade.

 Department chairs are granted authority to convert grades of "I" into final grades in cases where instructors may have severed connections with the university or have been otherwise unable to convert the grades.